benny-edlund/task-pool/docs/tutorial.md

     return 0;
 }
 ```
 The program above will safely execute the entire pipeline before returning.
-This is because the resulting object left over after `api::process_data` has been piped is never materialized.
-The temporary object will be destroyed before exiting and since it will have a valid future its call to `Future::wait` ensures the whole pipeline is executed.
+As the last binary operator concludes it leaves a temporary Pipe object that owns a valid future and since the destrcution of this temporary must occur prior to executing the next line we are guarenteed no dangling work is left over when returning.

 `Pipe` objects that are captured are also `future-like` objects and can as such be used as lazy arguments to other tasks.